wp-plugins/any-mobile-theme-switcher/readme.txt

 = Does it detect all browsers ? =

-Yes it detect most of the mobile browsers and redirects it to its mobile theme set from admin settings.
+Yes it detects most of the mobile browsers and redirects it to its mobile theme set from admin settings.

 = Does it works with W3 Total Cache ? =